 - Auth Login URL

 - Keyset URL

 For information on using Apidapter for LTI 1.3 integration with a learning management system, please visit the following articles for LMS-specific information:

 Once you have added all of the necessary information to the LTI 1.3 request handler, click Save.
 See our example below:

 Take note of the green button between the two components in your new adapter.
 You can insert any number of additional components within this adapter.
-The following are the component options; each option is described in a separate article:
+There are several component options, each of which are described in a separate article.

 To insert a new component, click the Green Plus Button, select the type of component, enter the desired parameters, and Save.